jim60105/simple-poll-system/README.md

 [Cloudflare D1 pricing](https://developers.cloudflare.com/d1/platform/pricing/#billing-metrics) includes 100,000 free writes per day and 5 million free reads per day.
 The sufficiency of this allowance depends on the volume of requests and how you structure your table schema and system.

 When designing the system, it is crucial to consider the frequency of API access and the read/write operations on the databases, especially if the website experiences high traffic.

-It is worth noting that in this project's table design, each question response is stored as a row, which may result in excessive database operations when there are numerous questions.
+> It is worth noting that each question response is stored as a row in this project's table design, which may result in redundant database operations when there are numerous questions.
 This design may not be ideal for the pricing structure mentioned.
-However, it is important to remember that this is just a quick POC project and modifications should be made for production purposes.
+However, this is just a quick POC project and modifications should be made for production purposes.

 > [!Important]
 > It is important to note that _D1 is currently in public beta_.
 > It is not advisable to utilize beta products for large production workloads.
-> If you find yourself in this scenario, please choose to use the upstream KV solution.
 > Also, please star🌟 and watch👀 this repo to stay updated with our future modifications.

 ## Setup